silentmark/foundryvtt-weather-control/README.md

 ### Credits:

-Calendar/Weather is the result of the effort of many people.
+Weather Control is the result of the effort of many people.
 Please refer to [CREDITS.md](https://gitlab.com/jstebenne/foundryvtt-calendar-weather/-/blob/master/CREDITS.md) for the full list.